 The death toll from Typhoon Gener (Saola) rose to 37 Friday, even as damage to property shot up to P240 million, the National Disaster Risk Reduction and Management Council (NDRRMMC) said.

-In its Friday update, the NDRRMC said the latest fatalities were from Metro Manila, Ilocos, and Central and Southern Luzon.
+, the NDRRMC said the latest fatalities were from Metro Manila, Ilocos, and Central and Southern Luzon.

 Among the most recent fatalities were: